 Individual Charcuterie Cups for My Parent’s 50th

 It all started when my brother and I decided we absolutely had to do something to celebrate my parents’ 50th wedding anniversary this year!
 They live down in Florida and have both been fully vaccinated (woohoo!).
 So we decided that if this celebration was going to happen in the lovely winter month of February, Florida was absolutely the best place to do it.
 Bring on the sunshine and warm weather!

 So, my parents knew we were coming down with our families, but they didn’t know exactly what we had in store.
 We just told them to be dressed up and ready by 4:30 on Saturday.
 We had an upscale sunset beach picnic planned complete with a live steel drummer, champagne, and some yummy snacks, of course!
 We were so lucky to have a super beautiful evening with absolutely perfect weather.

-Video of the Scene
+Video of the 50th Anniversary Picnic Spread

-The little Charcuterie cups (along with crackers that we also had available) were the perfect thing to serve as we all sat down in our seats and enjoyed the live music and the sunset.
-And, funny story, I was so busy finishing up the cheese balls and glazing the nuts (at the bottom of the cups) that my 13-year-old literally assembled all of the charcuterie cups 100% by herself!
+The mini Charcuterie cups (along with crackers that we also had available) were the perfect thing to serve as we all sat down in our seats and enjoyed the live music and the sunset.
+And, funny story, I was so busy finishing up the cheese balls and glazing the nuts (at the bottom of the cups) that my 13-year-old literally assembled all of the individual charcuterie cups 100% by herself!
 She did such a good job; I swear she’s a little food stylist in the making, and I’m so lucky to have her!

-What We Put in the Charcuterie Cups
+What We Put in the Individual Charcuterie Cups

 Here’s what we put in the cups (most of the food was purchased locally at Trader Joe’s)…